-After the appearance of our work the $z^7$ coefficient in the LME has been computed in [24] and the light-fermion contributions have been calculated analytically in [25].
+After the appearance of our work the z^7 coefficient in the LME has been computed in [24] and the light-fermion contributions have been calculated analytically in [25].
 In Figure 3 we update our results from [16] with Padé approximants constructed using the additional LME coefficient and compare the fermionic contribution to the exact calculation.
 Sample Padé approximants which include the new input are available from [26].
 We observe that the uncertainties are tiny below the top threshold and then moderately increase for larger values of z while remaining sufficiently small for phenomenological applications throughout the entire range.
-The lower panel shows normalized results with and without the $z^7$ coefficient and we find good consistency between the two approximations.
-Our result for the light-fermion contribution shows very good agreement with the analytic calculation [25] throughout the entire range and the uncertainty is reduced by the addition of the new LME coefficient.
+The lower panel shows normalized results with and without the z^7 coefficient and we find good consistency between the two approximations.
+The new LME coefficient improves the agreement of the light-fermion contribution with the exact results where our earlier result from [16] seems to have slightly underestimated the uncertainty in some parts of the energy range.
 This demonstrates that the Padé approximants can further be improved by including additional information from the kinematic expansions.